tfeb/star/README.md

 It's rather hard to think of cases where this might actually be useful, but the facility is still there.

-From version 4, iterator optimizers can implicitly specify the types of the variables which will be bound to their values.  `*obey-iterator-optimizer-types*` gives control over this at macroexpansion time.
+From [version 5](#an-approximate-version-history "An approximate version history"), iterator optimizers can implicitly specify the types of the variables which will be bound to their values.  `*obey-iterator-optimizer-types*` gives control over this at macroexpansion time.

+Don't assign to bound iteration variables: they may have type restriction you don't know and perhaps, one day, they will not even be variables.

 ## Iterator optimizers
 The protocol described here is exported by `org.tfeb.star/iop` and `org.tfeb.star`.